Peer Support Helpline

 Schedule a Peer Support Call with SQSH

 We understand how intimidating it can be to reach out to a stranger, especially for those of us with phone anxiety.
 To increase the accessibility of our service, SQSH launched a Call Request System in 2020!
-Use our Call Request Form to request a call from one of our trained LGBTQIA-affirming Peer Counselors.
+Use our Call Request Form to request a call from one of our trained Peer Counselors.

 We still take all incoming calls, so if you wish to speak with a SQSH Peer Counselor right away, call us local at 314-380-7774 or toll-free at 844-785-7774 between Friday-Monday, 1.00 PM to 7.00 PM CT.